AdamLiu2030/learngit/readme.txt

 Git is a distrbuted version control system.
 Git is free software distrbuted under ther GPL.`
-Git is a mutable idex called stage.
+Git has a mutable idex called stage.
+Git tracks changes.